rosneuro/rosneuro_filters_blackman/README.md

-# ROSNeuro Blackman window
+# ROS-Neuro Blackman window

-This ROSNeuro filter plugin applies an Blackman window to the provided data.
+This ROS-Neuro filter plugin applies an Blackman window to the provided data.

 ## Algorithm:
 The filter applies the Blackman window to the data.
 The Blackman window is implemented as follows: